 If you like to mark or take notes in your Bible, bring your Bible.
 Most passages will be written out in the study guide.
 If you have the opportunity to load a Bible on your smart phone, that can be helpful.
-Each person will receive a copy of the discipleship guide.
-Hold on to your copy.
+Each person will receive a copy of the discipleship guide, so bring that with you as well.